Five Signs Of ADHD To Look For In Adults

 • Combined type

 While the “H” in ADHD stands for hyperactivity, there are some people who don’t experience those symptoms with their diagnosis.
-This is known as predominantly inattentive ADHD.
+This is known as predominantly inattentive type ADHD.

 Adult ADHD symptoms